Are You Financially Ready To Buy A House In Malaysia?

 3) Can you afford to pay the monthly instalment?

-Unless you have the financial muscle to buy a property with cash upfront (in which case, this article probably wouldn’t apply to you), you’ll need to secure a loan from a bank or a financial institution to help pay for your home.
+Unless you have the financial muscle to buy a property with cash upfront, you’ll need to secure a loan from a bank or a financial institution to help pay for your home.

-As most financial experts recommend that you allocate no more than one-third of your total income to pay off your home loan, this means you or your household should have an income of at least RM5,280 per month to afford the RM400,000 home.
+As most financial experts recommend that you allocate no more than one-third of your total income to pay off your home loan, this means you or your household should have an income of at least RM6,390 per month to afford an RM500,000 home.

-Take note that Malaysian banks generally allow you to hold loans (including commitment for car loan, personal loan etc.) of up to 80% of your income if you have a relatively good credit score, so you can always choose to increase your monthly instalment and shorten your loan term.
+Take note that Malaysian banks generally allow you to hold loans (including car loans, personal loans etc.) of up to 70% of your income if you have a relatively good credit score, so you can always choose to increase your monthly instalment and shorten your loan term.
 But make sure you’ve done the math and understood the financial implications before you commit!

 For a start, you may consider looking around for properties with free SPA and loan facility agreements to save thousands of Ringgit in legal fees.
 This should be relatively simple as most new property projects commonly absorb the costs of legal agreements for home buyers.